Financial Samurai

 Related: The Need For Liquidity Is Overrated

-Manage Your Finances In One Place.
-One of the best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place.
+One of the best way to become financially independent is by signing up with Empower.
+It is a free online platform which aggregates all your financial accounts in one place.

-Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts to manage my finances on an Excel spreadsheet.
-Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+Before Empower, I had to log into eight different systems to track 25+ difference accounts to manage my finances on an Excel spreadsheet.
+Now, I can just log into Empower to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.

 The best feature is their Portfolio Fee Analyzer.
 It runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!
 There is no better financial tool online that has helped me more to achieve financial freedom.
 It only takes a minute to sign up.